The Northern Ireland Executive

 The work of the North South Ministerial Council is supported by a standing Joint Secretariat, staffed by members of the Northern Ireland Civil Service and the Irish Civil Service.
 The Secretariat is based in Armagh.

-There are six North South Implementation Bodies and each operates on an all-island basis:
+There are six North South Implementation Bodies and each runs on an all-island basis: